(Oral Surgeons, or Oral and Maxillofacial Surgeons, OMS for short)

 SEVERE DENTAL ANXIETY:

-Even if your wisdom teeth are not difficult to take out, sometimes patients are referred to OMS if they are very anxious, and desire a higher level of sedation than NITROUS OXIDE.
+Even if your wisdom teeth are not difficult to take out, sometimes patients are referred to an oral surgeon tooth removal if they are very anxious, and desire a higher level of sedation than NITROUS OXIDE.

 A BIOPSY is a surgical procedure done to either remove (entirely or partially) a lesion, in order to be able to use a microscope to definitively diagnose what it in fact is.
 If you have a suspicious growth in your mouth, it may need to be cut out in order to rule out any ORAL PATHOLOGY, such as CANCER, or to determine the best course of treatment.BIOPSIES can be done in ways, such as excisional (remove entire lesion) or incisional (remove part of the lesion).
 If there is a cyst in your bone, they may do an aspiration biopsy.